-3. Model structure and formulation
+109 3.
+Model structure and formulation

-This paper considers an urban distribution network with three layers and three main types of actors: several suppliers, one Urban Consolidation Center (UCC), and multiple customers.
+This paper considers an urban distribution network with three layers and three main types of actors: several suppliers, one urban consolidation center (UCC), and multiple customers.
 The freight is originated by the suppliers in the first layer.
 Each supplier has unlimited capacity to supply a unique product to fulfill the consolidation center orders.
 The UCC (i.e., the second layer) takes the customers' orders, consolidates them, and requests the products form the suppliers.
 The customers, located in the third layer, generate the deterministic demand for different products and share it with the UCC, including information about time windows and quantities.

 The UCC consolidates the customers' orders, uses this information to request the products from the suppliers, and allocates the pick-up and delivery routes according to the capacity of a homogeneous fleet of vehicles.
 The consolidation could be done at the UCC or in the vehicles.
 The products are distributed by the vehicles using single or interlayer routes.
-Each vehicle can perform pick-up, delivery, or pick-up '+' delivery routes, but, once the vehicle is assigned to one type of route, it cannot be changed.
+Each vehicle can perform pick-up, delivery, or pick-up + delivery routes, but, once the vehicle is assigned to one type of route, it cannot be changed.

-The exchange of products and information has a threelayer structure in which different types of pick-up and delivery routes can be used.
-The three types of routes allow us to integrate different flows of products between layers and makes the tours more flexible to perform the pick-up and delivery operation.
-Figure 1 shows the three types of routes: R1 (pick-up); R2 (pick-up and delivery); and R3, (delivery).
+121 The exchange of products and information has a three-layer structure in which different types of pick-up and delivery 122 routes can be used.
+The three types of routes allow us to integrate different flows of products between layers and makes the 123 tours more flexible to perform the pick-up and delivery operation.
+Fig. 1 shows the three types of routes: R1, pick-up; R2, 124 pick-up and delivery.